GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

   - `gs://<YOUR_PROJECT_ID>/attractions.csv`

 > [!TIP]
-> If you don't know how to write the SQL, for example to create a table, consider using the *Generate SQL* option in AlloyDB Studio Query Editor.
+> If you don't know how to write the SQL, for example creating a table, consider using the *Generate SQL* option in AlloyDB Studio Query Editor.
-> And if you don't know how to do something in Google Cloud, for example how to import a CSV file from GCS to AlloyDB, consider using the Gemini Cloud Assist (click on the Gemini icon at the top right corner of the screen).
+> And if you don't know how to do something in Google Cloud in general, for example importing a CSV file from GCS to AlloyDB, consider using the Gemini Cloud Assist (click on the Gemini icon at the top right corner of the screen).

 #### Generate Embeddings